lkesteloot/unsong/unsong.md

 Mark sighed, resigned.

-“You’re…you’re a typical middle-class American, Mark.
+“You’re... you’re a typical middle-class American, Mark.
 There’s nothing wrong with that.
 Middle-class Americans are great people, invented the light bulb, the airplane, and the cheeseburger.
-But you guys have this…this thing, where you think the world is basically fair.
+But you guys have this... this thing, where you think the world is basically fair.
 Sure, you hear about some poor kid who got beaten by his abusive parents, and you say yeah, that’s terrible, that’s unfair, but you think of it as this blip, a local deviation in the general atmosphere of niceness and fairness.
 So you hear more things.
 The Vietnam War.
 Race riots.
 The fucking Holocaust.
 And you’re always properly upset about them, and you hope that one day all of the nice people will get their act together and spread the blanket of general fairness over Vietnam, Watts, and Auschwitz respectively, and then those little fires will be all stamped out.
 You go to your Young Democrats club and debate over which little tiny tweaks in the system will fix whichever little puddles of unfairness remain.
 A little more welfare there, a few reforms in this or that law, and there you have it!
 The future!

 “And the thing is, nothing can ever convince you you’re wrong.
 I can recite atrocities at you until I’m blue in the face, and you’ll frown at every one of them, maybe you’ll cry, but deep inside you something will be thinking ‘That’s too bad, I hope our generally responsible government and society fix it quickly.’
 If I tell you the government’s hopelessly corrupt, prove my point with the itemized bank account statements of every member of Congress and a big line saying ‘BLOOD MONEY’ on each of them, that same part of you will be thinking ‘That’s too bad, I hope that our generally good electoral system leads to a better batch of candidates next time.’
 Well, I grew up in—”